psevestre/openid-fapi/Financial_API_WD_002.md

 verification key for the particular JWS message.
 For example, the following algorithm could be used in selecting which key to use to verify a message signature:

-1. Find keys with a `kid` that matches the `kid` in the JOSE header;
+1. find keys with a `kid` that matches the `kid` in the JOSE header;
-2. If a single key is found, use that key;
+2. if a single key is found, use that key;
-3. If multiple keys are found, then the verifier should iterate through the keys until a key is found that has a matching `alg`, `use`, `kty`, or `crv` that corresponds to the message being verified.
+3. if multiple keys are found, then the verifier should iterate through the keys until a key is found that has a matching `alg`, `use`, `kty`, or `crv` that corresponds to the message being verified.

 ## 9. Privacy considerations